Skip main navigation

 Overview

 Wisconsin labor standards laws do not directly address the issue of direct deposit of wages.
-However, several laws have an indirect impact on how direct deposit programs may be used.
+However, several laws have an indirectly impact how direct deposit programs may be used.

 Mandatory Direct Deposit